 If we look at the other end of the respectability spectrum, it appears that apps with a strong web presence tend to rate higher than those with a mobile focus.
 This may suggest that mobile-only dating is seen as a throw-away convenience.
 A source of quick entertainment, rather than a platform for building long-lasting relationships.

 The more highly respected apps also match users based on a lot more than just looks.
 They delve deeper into personality and common interests to determine compatibility.
-The most highly respected app, eHarmony, uses their proprietary Compatibility Matching System which, according to their website, matches users based on personality, character and sense of humour.
+The most highly respected app, eHarmony, uses their proprietary Compatibility Matching System.
+According to their website, this matches users based on personality, character and sense of humour.